 If you don't offer a traditional group health plan to any of your employees, these class size minimums don’t apply.

 You can set up an individual coverage HRA at any time.
-You’ll need to provide a written notice to your employees as soon as they’re eligible to participate and 90 days before the beginning of each plan year.
+You’ll need to provide a written notice to your new employees as soon as they’re eligible to participate and to current employees 90 days before the beginning of each plan year.

 Employees will need information from this notice to fill out a Marketplace application and check eligibility for a premium tax credit on a Marketplace health plan, or free or low-cost coverage through Medicaid or the Children's Health Insurance Program (CHIP).
-They must be offered the chance to decline (“opt out” of) the individual coverage HRA before the plan year begins.
+They must be offered the chance to decline the individual coverage HRA annually before the plan year begins, or when they’re first offered the individual coverage HRA if that happens in the middle of the plan year.

 Remember, to use their individual coverage HRA amount, employees must be enrolled in individual health insurance coverage, like a plan purchased through the Marketplace or from a private insurance company, or have Medicare coverage (Part A and Part B, or Part C).
 Short-term plans, or other limited benefits coverage, like dental or vision insurance, don’t meet this requirement (PDF, 408 KB).
 There must be reasonable procedures in place (PDF, 70 KB) to confirm that employees and their households covered by the individual coverage HRA are enrolled in individual health insurance coverage.

-You should consider how your employees can get individual health insurance coverage when picking a start date.
-For example, offering an individual coverage HRA starting on January 1 allows employees to choose coverage during the individual market’s annual Open Enrollment Period, and in most cases, plan deductibles reset on January 1 each year.
-If you’re ending a traditional group health plan to offer an individual coverage HRA, or a class of employees is offered a new individual coverage HRA, your employees may qualify for a Special Enrollment Period.
-To enroll in or change coverage through this Special Enrollment Period, employees can submit an application on HealthCare.gov and include information about when their HRA can start.
+You should consider how your employees can get individual health insurance coverage when picking a start date for your individual coverage HRA’s plan year.
+For example, offering an individual coverage HRA starting on January 1 allows employees to choose coverage during the individual market’s annual Open Enrollment Period, and in most cases, individual market plan deductibles reset on January 1 each year.
+If you’re ending a traditional group health plan to offer an individual coverage HRA, a class of employees is offered a new individual coverage HRA, or a newly-hired employee becomes eligible for the individual coverage HRA during its plan year, your employees may qualify for a Special Enrollment Period to newly enroll in individual health insurance coverage.
+To enroll in or change their Marketplace coverage through this Special Enrollment Period, employees can submit an application on HealthCare.gov and include information about when their HRA can start.

 Generally, employees will need to submit an application and select a plan in time for it to take effect by the first day that their individual coverage HRA can start.

-Find Local Help.
-Search for a registered agent/broker, or trained assister in your area.
+Search for a registered agent/broker or trained assister in your area.
 You may also want to talk with a licensed tax professional or benefits specialist.

 Compare coverage options with our HRA decision guide.
 Find out more about how an individual coverage HRA compares to other products and services that may be available to help you cover your employees.